CuriC4T/ConferenceManagement_with_AI/WID.md

 * make sever for conference(yet chatting part)
 ____
 ## 2018_09_17
-* completly add chatting code for client
+* Perfectly added chatting code for client
-* completly add chatting code for sever
+* Perfectly added chatting code for sever
 ____
 ## 2018_09_18
 * adding whiteboard code for client
-* completly add whiteboard code for sever
+* Perfectly added whiteboard code for sever
 ____
 ## 2018_09_19
-* completly add whiteboard code for client
+* Perfectly added whiteboard code for client
 * adding webcam code for client
 * have ISSUE that when transport webcam data with ObjectInput/OutputStream, occur error, out of buffer
 ____